 7. Take a night-time stand-up paddle around the Split peninsula

-Split is the largest city on the Dalmatian Coast (and the second largest in Croatia), but we’re more concerned with what’s around Split than it.
-Split is almost entirely surrounded by water, which makes it a paddler’s dream, whether that paddler be wielding a kayak, stand-up paddleboard (SUP), or whatever else.
+Split is the largest city on the Dalmatian Coast (and the second largest in Croatia), and it is almost entirely surrounded by water.
+The place is a paddler’s dream, whether that paddler be wielding a kayak, stand-up paddleboard (SUP), or whatever else.

 On the westernmost tip of the Split peninsula, you’ll find blue seas, turquoise rivers and when the sun goes down, a whole lot of stars – thus making it the perfect place for a nighttime SUP adventure on the Dalmatian Coast.